Support

 - Auto Orbit

 - The camera slowly spins around the model on its own — good for previews, turntables, and presentations.
-Press Esc to stop.
+Press Space to cycle Off → Slow → Fast under Camera.

 - Transform / gizmo